|

 “Nah, I don’t like standing.
 I’ll be a sitting comedian when I

-“Let’s talk seriously for a second, will ya?
+grow up.”“Let’s talk seriously for a second, will ya?
 Why

 are you home?”